 If you plan to freeze tomatoes whole, you don’t need any special equipment: just wash them and put them in the container of your choice.
 Plastic bags are inexpensive and quick. you might need a hands-free baggy rack clip to help you keep your freezer bags open (or you can use your kids to hold the bags as you fill them).

 If you want to freeze tomato juice, you’ll need to juice your tomatoes first.
-I have a secret helper for this: I just give it a whiz for about 10 seconds and my tomatoes are ready to freeze.
+I have a secret helper (a Vitamix) for this: I just give it a whiz for about 10 seconds and my tomatoes are ready to freeze.
 Frozen tomato juice needs a sturdier container than a freezer bag, so I use freezer-safe containers.

 How Can You Freeze Tomatoes?